jadlao/codingphase-blog/post/josef-adlao-interview.md

 ### Are you currently working as a developer?

-Not yet, but I've been on several interviews.
+Not yet, but I've been on several interviews, and still applying for jobs.

 ### What's your favorite stack or type of applications?